 Our Planning Advice service is aimed at shaping your ideas so they receive a positive response.
-We will also give advice to prevent you spending money on proposals that are unlikely to be acceptable.
+We will also give advice to prevent you wasting time and money on proposals that are unlikely to be acceptable.

 > read our FAQs for answers to common planning questions

-If you choose to use our planning advice service, we will:
+If your proposal attracts a fee through our paid planning advice service, we will:

 - Research the site's planning history and, if required, complete a site visit

 - Appraise the proposal against local and national planning policies and local planning guidance